nextflow-io/training/docs/basic_training/processes.md

 !!! warning

     Since Nextflow uses the same Bash syntax for variable substitutions in strings, Bash environment variables need to be escaped using the `\` character.
-When you use a `\`, the current directory is a directory that Nextflow creates for that specific process (e.g. work/7f/f285b80022d9f61e82cd7f90436aa4/).
+When you use a `\`, the $PWD is a directory that Nextflow creates for that specific process (e.g. work/7f/f285b80022d9f61e82cd7f90436aa4/).

 ```groovy linenums="1"
 process FOO {